jhlink/BakerApp/README.md

 Specifically, the user may open the app, and very briefly notice the "network failed" screen.
 This is probably due to the ViewModel LiveData not being updated frequently enough.
 In reality, this check for network progress and status should be handled in the data layer ( Repository ) and passed up to the UI layer via the RepositoryResponse and not just simply in a generic "getError" method.
+- When running the instrumentation tests, ensure that the application has been installed first before executing the instrumentation tests.
+My guess is that when executing individual tests, a fresh APK install isn't executed before beginning the tests.t

 ## App Development in Reflection
 This app has been such an experience.